-- nominating new Directors for consideration by the Board of Directors, in turn for approval by shareholders; and - 2. consideration of the re-appointment of Directors.
+- nominating new Directors for consideration by the Board of Directors, in turn for approval by Shareholders; and - 2. consideration of the reappointment of Directors.

 In respect of new Directors the Board believes that it is important in the search for, the interview of and recommendation to the Board of a candidate that it be controlled by the independent Directors who in turn form the majority of this Committee.
-After consideration of the attributes considered necessary for the appointment of a new Director, members of the Committee recommend a number of candidates for consideration as a Director of the Company.
-In the event that insufficient suitable candidates are identified, an external consultant would be used.
 The Board carries out its candidate search from the widest possible pool of talent against a set of objective criteria on the basis of merit, with due regard for the benefits of diversity on the Board.